rails/rails/guides/source/association_basics.md

 After reading this guide, you will know how to:

+* Understand the various types of associations.
 * Declare associations between Active Record models.
-* Understand the various types of Active Record associations.
-* Use the methods added to your models by creating associations.
+* Choose the right association type for your models.
+* Use Single Table Inheritance.
+* Setting up and using Delegated Types.
 --------------------------------------------------------------------------------

 Associations Overview